jadilorenzo/obsidian/Shakespeare SB/Original Sonnet.md

 Is it man that surely rules sweeping land?
 Shall mere man subjugate the stormy sea?

-Dark silence deafened by silent lightning
+Dark silence deafened by silent lightning,
-Mind illuminated by cognition

-Is the sole sound 'side the voice in me.
+The mind electrified in perception.
+Is dark danger worth such enlightening?
+Does brightness and banging stay cognition?

+   overpower for brightness
 In the dark

 the hollow crown